-Hesston College Theatre will present five performances of “And They Dance Real Slow in Jackson” as the fall play Oct.
+Hesston College Theatre will present five performances of “And They Dance Real Slow in Jackson” by Jim Leonard, Jr., as the fall play Oct.
 25 to 29, in the Keim Center Black Box Theater on the Hesston College campus.

 Showtimes are 7 p.m., Oct.
 25 to 28, as well as a 2 p.m. matinee performance on Oct.
 29. The play is rated PG13 for language and difficult themes.
 Children are not recommended to attend.